Inventua/nucleus-core/Documentation/Developers/topics/razor-views.md

 and `~#` represents the root path for the currently executing extension (`/extensions/your-extension`).

 ### Headings
-In a ===Settings== view, the contents of any header element with the class `nucleus-modal-caption` are copied to the header of the modal dialog which is displayed to contain your settings view, and is then removed from the document.
+In a ==Settings== view, the contents of any header element with the class `nucleus-modal-caption` are copied to the header of the modal dialog which is displayed to contain your settings view, and is then removed from the document.
 ```
 <h1 class="nucleus-modal-caption">Documents Settings</h1>